 For over 20 years, Applied Food Sciences has manufactured functional ingredients for the natural products industry.
-V-70TM hemp heart protein and V-ONETM hemp heart oil are the latest examples of the company's innovative and on-trend products.
-If you are developing a plant-based food, more information can be found on the company website (https://appliedfoods.com), including a form to request samples.
+PurHP-75TM organic hemp seed protein is the latest example of the company's innovative and on-trend products.
+If you are developing a plant-based food, more information can be found on the company website (https://appliedfoods. com), including a form to request samples.